OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.feed.output.client-delay` | duration                                                          delay the first messages sent to each client by this amount | None
 `node.feed.output.client-timeout` | duration                                                        duration to wait before timing out connections to client | `15s`
 `node.feed.output.connection-limits.enable` | enable broadcaster per-client connection limiting | None
+`node.feed.output.connection-limits.per-ip-limit` | int                                             limit clients, as identified by IPv4/v6 address, to this many connections to this relay | `5`
+`node.feed.output.connection-limits.per-ipv6-cidr-48-limit` | int                                   limit ipv6 clients, as identified by IPv6 address masked with /48, to this many connections to this relay | `20`
+`node.feed.output.connection-limits.per-ipv6-cidr-64-limit` | int                                   limit ipv6 clients, as identified by IPv6 address masked with /64, to this many connections to this relay | `10`
 `node.feed.output.connection-limits.reconnect-cooldown-period` | duration                           time to wait after a relay client disconnects before the disconnect is registered with respect to the limit for this client | None
 `node.feed.output.disable-signing` | don't sign feed messages | `true`
 `node.feed.output.enable` | enable broadcaster | None